 WIRES is providing significant national support for hundreds of projects to assist with wildlife rescue and rehabilitation across Australia.
 It is also working nationally with strategic partners to support the long-term recovery of wildlife habitat and the long-term preservation of native species in the wild.

-The organisation started in 1985 in response to a glaring need for a native wildlife rescue service.
+WIRES began in 1985 in response to a glaring need for a native wildlife rescue service.
 At the time, no organisation, government or conservation group could take specific responsibility for native animal rescue and care.
-WIRES quickly established a coordinated network of wildlife carers and rescuers and was officially launched as an organisation in March 1986.
+WIRES quickly established a coordinated network of wildlife carers and rescuers and officially launched as an organisation in March 1986.

-WIRES works under a license issued by NSW National Parks and Wildlife Service and WIRES Rescue Office can be reached 365 days a year by calling 1300 094 737 or filling in our report a rescue form.
+WIRES rescue and cares for wildlife under a license issued by NSW National Parks and Wildlife Service and WIRES Rescue Office can be reached 365 days a year by calling 1300 094 737 or filling in our report a rescue form.

-WIRES also offers an extensive wildlife educational service to the community through our rescue office, talks to schools, community events and wildlife forums.
+WIRES is regularly requested to provide wildlife training for other organisations and professionals working with wildlife.
+WIRES also offers an extensive wildlife educational service to the community through our rescue office, website, social media platforms, talks to schools and community events.

 For more detailed information, please review WIRES FY23 Annual Impact Report.